 - the use of trust arrangements to further mitigate your tax liability;

 - the availability of business property relief and agricultural property relief; and

 - other ways to protect your wealth.

 If you are looking for tax advice prior to making your will we can assist you in that process in tandem with any of the above.

 Advising individuals and families throughout Kent and beyond

 We can also offer meetings at your home, or over the telephone via Skype if you have the need to travel abroad extensively.

 How much does it cost?

-We offer a free initial 30-minute appointment to discuss your requirements.
+We offer an initial appointment to discuss your requirements from as little as £250 plus VAT.
 After that we can agree funding arrangements to suit your budget.